 - Patient Age Group

 Yi-Bin Chen grew up in New Jersey.
-He majored in molecular biology, earning a B.S./M.S. at Yale University before attending medical school at Harvard Medical School.
+He majored in molecular biophysics and biochemistry, earning a B.S./M.S. at Yale University before attending medical school at Harvard Medical School.
 Subsequently, he did his internship and residency at Massachusetts General Hospital including an additional year as Chief Resident.
 This was followed by a fellowship in hematology / oncology at the Dana-Farber Partners combined program.
-In 2008, he joined the staff of the Bone Marrow Transplant Unit at the MGH Cancer Center.
-His interests mainly revolve around clinical care of patients underoing autologous and allogeneic stem cell transplant.
-In addition, he serves as Director oc Clinical Research for the BMT program at MGH, directing an active portfolio of clinical trials aimed to improve outcomes for patients undergoing stem cell transplantation.
+In 2008, he joined the staff of the Blood & Marrow Transplant (BMT) Program at the MGH Cancer Center, has served as Director of Clinical Research since 2012 and was named overall Program Director in 2016.
+His interests mainly revolve around improving the outcomes of patients underoing autologous and allogeneic stem cell transplantion.
+He has led original clinical trials involving all aspects of BMT including conditioning regimens, alternative graft sources, novel approaches concerning the prevention and therapy of acute and chronic graft-vs-host disease (GVHD) and the use of maintenance therapies after BMT.
 He collaborates extensively with local and national colleagues as well as industry in addition to developing his own original clinical trials.
 He currently lives in Needham, MA with his wife and 2 children.

 - Research Summary

-- Dr. Chen is the Director of Clinical Research for the BMT program at MGH.
+Dr. Chen is the Director for the BMT program at MGH.
 His research interests mainy revolve around improving the outcomes for patients undergoing autologous and allogeneic stem cell transplantation.
 He serves as institution and overall principal investigator for many clinical trials.
 MGH is an active participant in several national collaborative group trials, specifically from Alliance and the BMT CTN.
-In addition, Dr. Chen currently has several of his own investigator-initiated clinical trials open with multiple others in development.
-These include:
+In addition, Dr. Chen currently lead the following investigative efforts:

 1. Use of brentuximab vedotin to target CD30 in the treatment of acute graft-vs-host disease (GVHD)